-Cambridge Law Test Help!!Watch
+Cambridge Law Test Help!!Watch this thread

 It may be argued that fighting crime would be made very much easier if everyone was required to have their DNA registered, so that DNA found at the scene of a crime could always be matched to an individual.
 Would you support such a change in the law?
 If not, is it justifiable to register anyone’s DNA, and, if so, on what grounds?

 People should not have to have their DNA registered because the reduction of indivudial Liberty alongside the risk that a person’s DNA might be misused do not outweigh the increased chance that criminals will be convicted for their crimes.
 On the other hand, criminals often reoffend, therefore, their DNA should be held by the government because the benefits of catching more criminals do outweigh the risks.
 In addition, when criminals commit crimes their liberties are relinquished because they have decided to harm the society which grants them liberty.
 This means that collecting their DNA can be justified .

 The government should have no intrinsic right to collect personal data (such as DNA) from individuals because this would set a dangerous precedent.
 A governments purpose should be to only regulate and restrict individuals where it is necessary to promote security, fairness and the rule of law.
 This is because the government does not own its citizens and, therefore, has no right to unnecessarily take information from individuals.
 Most individuals will not commit crimes in their lifetime, thus, collecting their DNA will have little benefit as it will likely never be used by the government to promote security, fairness or the rule of law.